yraffah/yraffah.github.io/about.md

 You can see some of my old work on [flickr](http://www.flickr.com/yraffah/) as well but [iStockphoto.com](iStockphoto.com) has my recent, 4 years old, projects :).
 I also started a Photography podcast in Arabic named Photon@t, which is targeting both beginner as well as experienced photographers which can be found on iTunes.

-Recently I got interested in telecommunication in the form of Amateur Radio as I found out that there is an official local community here in Saudi Arabia and I&#8217;m ~~planning to becoming a licensed member~~ Class A licensed.
+Recently I got interested in telecommunication in the form of Amateur Radio as I found out that there is an official local community here in Saudi Arabia and I&#8217;m <s>planning to becoming a licensed member</s> Class A licensed.
 I also have an [Arabic blog](http://hz1yr.com/) on the same matter where I have links to some articles that I translated and published.

 Beside technical things I admire healthy living lifestyles.
 Therefore, running and jogging is part of my life, especially with *Tex*, my [Rottweiler](http://en.wikipedia.org/wiki/Rottweiler).